AcklenAvenue/kata-starter-dotnet-core/README.md

 ### Prepare Your Machine

-1) Install the latest version of Jetbrains Rider (free evaluation).
+1) Install Jetbrains Rider 2019.1.3 (free evaluation).

-2) Install Dotnet SDK 2.2 or higher
+2) Install Dotnet SDK 2.2.

 3) In Rider, install the plugin "Machine Specifications Runner for Rider" (File > Settings > Plugins)

+4) Make sure everything compiles and the unit tests run and pass.

-4) Fork this repo, add your interviewer's github account as a collaborator, and send the link to your forked repo.
+5) Fork this repo, add your interviewer's github account as a collaborator, and send the link to your forked repo.

-5) Make sure everything compiles and the unit tests run.

-6) Send your github username (not email address) to your interviewer to add as a collaborator so that you can push to the repo.

-7) Watch your email for the invitation so that you can accept it.

 ### Prepare Your Mind